Ideas to keep your cool – and your sanity – in the Abu Dhabi summer months (and stormy days!)

 Abu Dhabi Theme Parks

-This category of indoor entertainment is about to get a lot more exciting in 2018 with the introduction of the new Warner Bros World on Yas Island.
-Open since 25 July 2018 this might be just the reprieve from the heat that Abu Dhabi families are looking for and packed full of your favourite characters, rides and experiences.
+This category of indoor entertainment got a lot more exciting in 2018 with the introduction of Warner Bros World on Yas Island.

 The other obvious Abu Dhabi indoor choice is Ferrari World.
 The world’s first entirely indoor theme park attached to Yas Mall, this is the perfect place for your older thrill-seeker kids.
 Younger ones may still enjoy it but there are height restrictions that might see them missing out on a fair bit of the action.

 Do note, that the new Family Zone opened in March 2020 greatly increased the number of rides available for those under 1.3m.
 If you’ve previously dismissed it as inappropriate for the little ones, maybe give it another look this summer.

 **Look out for discounted Ferrari World Abu Dhabi tickets here**